Dr. Hayne's (Ph.D. in Management Information Systems

 Special Interest Group on Supporting Group Work,

-at the Association for Information Systems Americas Conference, and was General Chair for the
+at the Association for Information Systems Americas Conference.

 Check out my